 It’s always a daunting prospect beginning to pack, especially if it’s a long trip spanning multiple countries.
 Only having a vague idea of what to take as a first-time backpacker I did a lot of research and found many blogs with hints, tips and suggestions that really helped.
 So after getting back from my trip, … More What to Pack for an Interrailing trip?

 I can’t believe this it is!
-It has been an incredible two and a half weeks, our journey has been jam-packed with history, culture and good nights out.
+It’s been an incredible two and a half weeks.
+Our journey has been jam-packed with history, culture and good nights out.
 We have visited 5 countries and had an amazing time on our tiny budget.
-We really weren’t ready for it to end, we really could have carried … More Fields, Planes and Wrong Trains – The Last Day of our Interrailing Adventure
+We weren’t ready for it to end and could have continued exploring so many … More Fields, Planes and Wrong Trains – The Last Day of our Interrailing Adventure

 So this was it, we had one day left of our interrailing adventure and we were determined to make the most of it.
 After filling up on breakfast we had decided to take the hike up to the Citadella before it was too hot.
 It really is a hike up and we went at some … More Lucy Almost Undressed a Corpse – Day four in Budapest

-Spending my 21st in Budapest really was a dream come true, however, waking up with a massive hangover wasn’t exactly what I had imagined.
-After giving ourselves a long morning to recover we decided to get brunch at a cafe that had been recommended called bluebird.
-It looked amazing and was filled with delicious looking … More Walk Out’s and Birthday Baths – Day Three in Budapest
+Spending my 21st in Budapest was a dream come true; however, waking up with a massive hangover wasn’t precisely what I had imagined.
+After giving ourselves a long morning to recover, we decided to get brunch at a cafe that had been recommended called bluebird.
+It looked amazing and was filled with delicious looking cakes. … More Walk Out’s and Birthday Baths – Day Three in Budapest

 Waking up and starting our first day in Budapest with a hotel breakfast felt like such a treat, especially after weeks of hostels and breakfast being a banana.
 After filling ourselves up with a range of food we set off in our usual fashion to get a lay of the land through a free walking … More The Emotional Magic Fountain – Day One in Budapest